Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 Tropical Home Plant Needs

-Major factors to consider when selecting indoor tropical house plants include:
+Major factors to consider when selecting indoor

 - Lighting – Light is one of the most important factors that ensure successful plant growth.
 However, not all plants require the same amount of light to grow.
-Some tropical foliage thrives in low or medium light while others flourish in brighter light.
+Some

-- Temperature & humidity - Different plants have different temperature and humidity requirements which is why it is important to research the specifics your plant will need.
-For instance, most tropical plants prefer temperatures over 70 °F during the day and humidity levels from 70% to 80%.
-To increase humidity, use a humidifier, mist them regularly, or incorporate pebble trays.
+tropical foliage thrives in low or medium light while others flourish in brighter light. - Temperature & Humidity – Different plants have different temperature and humidity requirements which is why it is important to research the specifics your plant will need.
+For instance, most

-- Watering – If watering recommendations are not provided when you purchase a plant, do some quick research online.
+tropical plants prefer temperatures over 70 °F during the day and humidity levels from 70% to 80%.
+To increase humidity, use a humidifier, mist them regularly, or incorporate pebble trays. - Watering – If watering recommendations are not provided when you purchase a plant, do some quick research online.
 Just as correct lighting levels are crucial, so is soil moisture content.
 Always check the soil moisture to avoid overwatering.

 - Space – Make sure your plant has enough space to thrive, especially when fully grown.

-- Soil & fertilizers – Choose a well-draining, enriched, moisture-holding soil mix.
+- Soil & Fertilizers – Choose a well-draining, enriched, moisture-holding soil mix.
 Fertilize only after the plant has fully acclimated to your home, this can take about 30 days after you have brought it home.

 Acclimating Tropical Plants To Your Home Environment